 - Official transcript (unofficial is acceptable if legible)

-- A list of your current fall semester courses and your proposed spring course schedule
+- List of current fall semester courses and proposed spring course schedule

 IMPORTANT: When applying online, you may only submit your resume.
 Please email the requested documentation to Summer_Interns@nsa.gov or by mail at the following address: